Sea Level Rise

-The table below, adapted from Table 5 in Global and Regional Sea Level Rise Scenarios for the United States, shows estimated total global average sea level rise by the indicated years for each of the six scenarios.
+The table above, adapted from Table 5 in Global and Regional Sea Level Rise Scenarios for the United States, shows estimated global average sea level rise by the indicated years for each of the six scenarios.
 All values are in inches.

 Regional and local sea level changes

-At the regional scale, sea level is influenced by ocean currents, wind patterns, and melt water from glaciers and the ice sheets on Greenland and Antarctica.
-On smaller scales, environmental factors such as shifts in ocean circulation patterns, changes in Earth's gravitational field and rotation, vertical land movements, sediment compaction, groundwater and fossil fuel withdrawals, and other nonclimatic factors also influence the direction, rate, and magnitude of local sea level changes.
-For example, local sea level is rising faster than the global average in Norfolk, Virginia, and Grand Isle, Louisiana because the land in those locations is sinking.
-In other places—Neah Bay, Washington, and Kodiak Island, Alaska to name two—local sea level is falling because the land is rising faster than the sea.
+At the regional scale, sea level is also influenced by ocean currents, wind patterns, and meltwater from glaciers and ice sheets on Greenland and Antarctica.
+On smaller scales, environmental factors such as shifts in ocean circulation patterns, changes in Earth's gravitational field and rotation, vertical land movements, sediment compaction, groundwater and fossil fuel withdrawals, and other nonclimatic factors can influence the direction, rate, and magnitude of local sea level changes.

-To check estimated rates of regional sea level change, try the United States Army Corps of Engineers (USACE) Sea Level Change Curve Calculator.
-Additionally, NOAA's Office of Coastal Management's Sea Level Rise Viewer offers a Local Scenarios tab to help users visualize projected changes in their communities.
-A tutorial is available to walk you through using the Local Scenarios feature.
+To check estimated rates of regional sea level change in a region of interest to you, try the U.S Army Corps of Engineers' Sea Level Change Curve Calculator.
+Additionally, NOAA's Office of Coastal Management's Sea Level Rise Viewer offers a Local Scenarios tab to help users visualize changes projected for the coming decades in their communities.

 Choosing a sea level rise scenario based on risk tolerance